igorpronin/googlesheets-api-wrapper/README.md

 - `get_instance(keyFilePath: string)`: Returns a singleton instance of the GoogleSheetsClient.
 Initializes with the path to the Google service account key file.

-- `read_sheet(spreadsheetId: string, range: string)`: Reads data from a specified range in a spreadsheet.
+- `read_tab(spreadsheetId: string, range: string)`: Reads data from a specified range in a spreadsheet.
 Returns a 2D array of values.

-- `write_to_sheet(spreadsheetId: string, range: string, values: any[][])`: Writes data to a specified range in a spreadsheet.
+- `write_to_tab(spreadsheetId: string, range: string, values: any[][])`: Writes data to a specified range in a spreadsheet.

-- `read_entire_sheet(spreadsheetId: string, sheetName: string)`: Reads all data from a specified sheet in a spreadsheet.
+- `read_entire_tab(spreadsheetId: string, sheetName: string)`: Reads all data from a specified sheet in a spreadsheet.
 Returns a 2D array of values.

 - `append_row(spreadsheetId: string, sheetName: string, values: any[])`: Appends a row of data to the first empty row after the last non-empty row in a specified sheet.